Lesson video

 They are both easy to interpret and to replicate.

-Electronic circuits can be modelled.
+Electronic circuits can be modeled.

 CAD models can be used to simulate and virtually test electronic circuits without having to physically build them.